suwebdev/wats-lab-faq/using-bootstrap-with-vuejs.md

-This FAQ answer the question "How to add Bootstrap 4 to Vue.js project?"
+This FAQ answers the question "How to add Bootstrap 4 to Vue.js project?"

 # Bootstrap 4 and Vue.js